 The Soyuz rocket is raised into vertical position on the launch pad, Tuesday, March 12, 2019 at the Baikonur Cosmodrome in Kazakhstan.
 Expedition 59 crewmembers Nick Hague and Christina Koch of NASA, along with Alexey Ovchinin of Roscosmos, will launch March 14, U.S. time, on the Soyuz MS-12 spacecraft from the Baikonur Cosmodrome for a six-and-a-half month mission on the International Space Station.
 Photo Credit: (NASA/Victor Zelentsov)

-jsc2018e085904 (Oct.
-3, 2018) --- Expedition 57 crew members Alexey Ovchinin of Roscosmos, left, and Nick Hauge of NASA, right, pose for a picture after Hague planted a tree bearing his name as part of the traditional pre-launch activities for first-time flieers, Wednesday, Oct.
-3, 2018 at the Cosmonaut Hotel in Baikonur, Kazakhstan.
-Hague and Ovchinin are scheduled to launch on Oct.
+jsc2018e085906 (Oct.
+3, 2018) --- Expedition 57 backup and prime crew members pose for pictures flanking a model of a Soyuz rocket, Wednesday, Oct.
+3, 2018 at the Cosmonaut Hotel crew quarters in Baikonur, Kazakhstan.
+From left are backup crew members David Saint-Jacques of the Canadian Space Agency and Oleg Kononenko of Roscosmos and prime crew members Alexey Ovchinin of Roscosmos and Nick Hague of NASA.
+Ovchinin and Hague are scheduled to launch on Oct.
 11 onboard the Soyuz MS-10 spacecraft from the Baikonur Cosmodrome in Kazakhstan for a six-month mission on the International Space Station.
 Photo Credit: (NASA/Victor Zelentsov)

 The Soyuz rocket and Soyuz TMA-16M spacecraft are assembled at Building 112 on the Baikonur Cosmodrome on Tuesday, March 24, 2015 in Baikonur, Kazakhstan.
 NASA Astronaut Scott Kelly, and Russian Cosmonauts Mikhail Kornienko, and Gennady Padalka of the Russian Federal Space Agency (Roscosmos) are scheduled to launch to the International Space Station in the Soyuz TMA-16M spacecraft from the Baikonur Cosmodrome in Kazakhstan March 28, Kazakh time (March 27 Eastern time.)
 As the one-year crew, Kelly and Kornienko will return to Earth on Soyuz TMA-18M in March 2016.
 Photo Credit: (NASA/Victor Zelentsov)